Research and other interests

 interactions of small molecules and atoms (such as oxygen, sulfur, and

-carbon monoxide) with metal surfaces, typically copper and platinum.
+carbon monoxide) with metal surfaces, including metallic nanoparticles.

 These phenomena are important to a range of technologies